“Where do you find things to sell?” or “What are the top selling items on Amazon?”

 Now we focus more on major buys that we can sell for months to come.
 A typical liquidation haul will cost around $2,000-$3,000, and bring a profit of around $10,000.
 This is over the course of a year or less.

 Here's a fun story about how we turned a date night into $12,000 in profit!
-(Yeah, our date night included a liquidation store.)
+(Our date night included a liquidation store…that's normal, right?)

 3. Online Sourcing

 Although we started out doing retail arbitrage, we soon added online sourcing, or online arbitrage (OA), to the mix.

 This became especially convenient as my son got a little older and I couldn’t take him to the store as much.
 Those of you with antsy children know exactly what I’m talking about!